ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 Architecture is x86_64
 ```

-If you are using Docker Engine on Linux you may need to enable instruction emulation.
+If you get an error and you are using Docker Engine on Linux you may need to enable instruction emulation.

 ```console
 sudo apt-get install qemu-user-static -y